Stephen Danz & Associates. Holding Employers Accountable for Mistreatment of Employees since 1988

 - Whistleblower and qui tam.
 There are many federal laws that award those employees and workers who successfully disclose fraud against the IRS, the Defense Department, Medicare, Medicaid, and other government agencies and services.
 To obtain the award, the employee needs the help of experienced whistleblower lawyers to prove the disclosure is valid and to help prove the claim.
 When employers retaliate, employees, our lawyers seek enforcement of the laws that forbid employee retaliation.

 - Family medical leave.
 The Family and Medical Leave Act requires that qualified employees be able to take unpaid leave to take care of a spouse, parent, or child who is sick.
 Leave should also be available if a parent has a newborn child or has just adopted a child.
-California also has its own medical leave act which can also benefit a caring employee.
+California also has its own medical leave act which can also benefit a caregiving employee.

 Some of the other employment cases we handle are unreasonable enforcement of restrictive covenants, false charges of improper use of company intellectual property, breaches of employment contracts, and inadequate staffing levels.